The Adolescent Therapeutic Community

-This department provides treatment and rehabilitative therapy programs for participants suffering from mental health issues that interfere with their ability to function.
-The participants, aged 18-23 upon entering the Community, are all highly-motivated to seek treatment.
+This unit provides treatment and rehabilitative therapy programs for participants suffering from mental health issues that interfere with their ability to function.
+The participants, aged 18-23, upon entering the community, are all highly-motivated to seek treatment.
 In most cases, these young people were recently hospitalized and require comprehensive treatment that includes housing.
 The treatment and rehabilitation process is approximately three years.

 The rehabilitative therapy program is based on unique in-community treatment methods within groups of similar-aged participants.
 The participants gradually gain independence and move to transitional apartments while undergoing job training through the Summit Institute’s Rehabilitative Vocational Support Center.
 The initial framework is similar to an all-inclusive hostel with the final treatment stage taking place in the community’s external apartments.
 An additional interim stage eases the transition between the two, helping participants move toward greater independence.
 Each stage offers greater daily independence, both socially and in terms of employment.

-The staff includes administrators, psychiatrists, psychologists, social workers, dieticians, and counselors.
+The staff includes administrators, psychiatrists, psychologists, social workers, dietitians, and counselors.

 The Therapeutic Community